CivML-PolyMtl/InfrastructuresPlanner/README.md

 To get started, create a virtual environment in vscode

 `
-$ python -m venv venv
+$ python -m venv .venv
 `

 Install the required packages by using the pip command in terminal: